introt/zim-plugin-text-replacer/README.md

 }
 ```

-The json file should contain a single object with key-value pairs; the key is replaced by the value when typing.
+The json file should contain a single object with key-value pairs; the key is the string that will get replaced by the value.
 The keys shouldn't contain whitespace, but the values can.
 The values can also contain wiki formatting, though it isn't rendered before reload.

 #### Troubleshooting